 “The famous international star Rosita Serrano arrived in Stockholm and took the entire capital by storm.
-She would have liked to do the same for me, but the thing was that she had also taken Carl Gustaf by storm.
+She would’ve liked to have done the same for me, but the thing was that she had also taken Carl Gustaf by storm.
 He was completely charmed by her exotic beauty, her glamour and her fame.
 Tersan always had a soft spot for international celebrities, a weakness in which he was not alone.”

-Frantz had only just escaped from his homeland.
-After news leaked that the German occupiers were about to arrest Denmark’s Jews, he was smuggled onto a ferry bound for the Danish island of Bornholm.
+Frantz Rabinowitz had only just escaped from his homeland.
+After news leaked on 29th September 1943 that the German occupiers were about to arrest Denmark’s Jews, he was smuggled onto a ferry bound for the Danish island of Bornholm.
 As it passed near the Swedish coast, he jumped overboard and swam ashore, illustrating his dreadful desperation to escape.
-Days later he was in Stockholm, sharing a stage with Rosita Serrano.
+He was one of 7,220 Danish Jews rescued from the Nazis.

 Despite Rosita being out of reach, an arrest warrant was issued in Berlin on 5th November 1943, accusing her of espionage.
 The playing of her music in Germany was banned.
-She was now stuck in Stockholm, had lost everything, and was referred to in the local press as Sweden’s “fugitive number one”.
+She was now stuck in Stockholm, and referred to in the local press as Sweden’s “fugitive number one”.

-Such was Rosita Serrano’s celebrity, she was able to continue recording and performing, while moving within the highest Stockholm social circles.
-As well as beguiling Carl Gustaf Tersmeden, rumours also surfaced that she might marry Prince Carl Johan Bernadotte.
+Such was Rosita Serrano’s celebrity, she was able to continue recording and performing in Sweden throughout 1944-1945, while moving within the highest Stockholm social circles and living , according to the OSS: “in affluent circumstances”.

 “I think what enchanted Tersan most about Rosita was her music,” Hjordis wrote.
 “Tersan himself was deeply musical, with real talent that he unfortunately never revealed.
-(Carl Gustaf’s brother Gerhard Tersmeden was a successful jazz composer.)
-He was too busy and restless.
+(Carl Gustaf’s brother Gerhard was a successful jazz composer, referred to in the press as ‘the Swedish Gershwin’) He was too busy and restless.
 Rosita was not only a beautiful woman, she was also an exquisite artist.
 She was all music – and this became too much for Carl Gustaf Tersmeden to be able to resist.
 For a time.”
 The time in question may have included a sizeable chunk of 1944.